Blockchain as an M&A driver

 Mergers and acquisitions in the blockchain technology space are still in their infancy.
 Most of the transactions so far have been “intra-industry” where two companies working on similar early stage blockchain solutions decided to join forces.
 This may well be driven by the scarcity of available talent, rather than by the underlying economic incentives.

-In 2017 Companies raised more than $1.2B through Initial Coin Offerings (ICOs) – significantly higher than they raised through traditional early-stage venture capital financing.
-This surge in ICO financing shows that there may be a lot of independent viable businesses that come online as their technology matures and stabilizes.
+In 2018 companies have raised more than $15B through offering security and utility tokens – significantly higher than they raised through traditional early-stage venture capital financing.
+This surge in this alternative financing shows that there may be a lot of independent viable businesses that start as digital natives and work towards technology maturity and stability.
 This is good news for a broad array of existing companies who will move to acquire these upstarts as they gain market traction.

 As blockchain drives these deals, we expect:

 - Technology, financial and healthcare companies to pay a significant acquisition premium for early stage proof of concept companies